Learn how to build

 It amazes me how many students skip class.
 Many think class just covers the same material they read in their textbook and others simply don’t care.
 Here’s the truth: most professors can predict which students will fail the class simply by attendance.

-Considering what you are likely paying for tuitions, each of those classes is costing you a lot of money.
+Each of those classes is costing you a lot of money.
 Do the math for yourself.
-Skipping class is like burning money—and kissing your chance at an A goodbye.

 Don’t sleep in, don’t go into town, don’t do anything that causes you to miss a class.
 I never missed a single class in college—ever.
 Not one.

 There are also subtleties that you can only pick up in class.
-Hints about what’s most important to know, what might be on the exam, or unique ways of approaching a problem.
+Your professor is the only person who knows what will be on the exam.
+You’ll be getting hints about what’s most important to know.

-Class is where professors introduce new approaches and explain things in ways you won’t see in your textbook, and then, yep, put them on the exam.
+Class is where professors introduce new approaches and explain things in ways you won’t see in your textbook, and then, yes, put them on the exam.

 I realize that some students can’t always make it to class.
 Student athletes are a good example.
-If you know you have to miss some classes, make sure you find someone who takes good notes and see if they’ll share them with you for pizza or beer.
-And yes, if you’ve got the stomach flu, stay home, for everyone’s sake.
+If you know you have to miss some classes, make sure you find someone who takes good notes and see if they’ll share them with you.

 The First Rule of College: What you skip WILL be on the exam.
 Never, ever, miss a class for any reason.
 It’s your job.